myplaceonline/posixcube/README.md

     Description:

-      posixcube.sh is used to execute COMMANDs and/or CUBEs on one or more HOSTs.
+      posixcube.sh is used to execute CUBEs and/or COMMANDs on one or more HOSTs.

       A CUBE is a shell script or directory containing shell scripts.
 The CUBE is rsync'ed to each HOST.
 If CUBE is a shell script, it's executed.
 If CUBE is a directory, a shell script of the same name in that directory is executed.

+      Both CUBEs and COMMANDs may execute any of the functions defined in the "Public APIs" in the posixcube.sh script.
+Short descriptions of the functions follows.
+See the source comments above each function for details.

+      * cube_log: Print $1 to stdout with a newline using printf (args in $*).

     Examples: